satishdotpatel/kolla-pull-images/README.md

-# kolla-pull-images
+# kolla-pull-images.sh
 To pull images and push to local registry.

-# Adjust variables for openstack release to download in script
+# In script adjust variables for openstack release to download

 kolla_release="zed-ubuntu-jammy"

-# Run:
+# Run script:
 ./kolla-pull-images.sh